HaoranYi/solana/docs/src/developing/runtime-facilities/sysvars.md

 ## EpochRewards

 The EpochRewards sysvar tracks the progress of epoch reward distribution.
-It is created at the first block of the epoch and last for serval blocks.
-When reward distribution completes, the sysvar is deleted.
+The sysvar is created in the first block of the epoch, and lasts for serval blocks for paying out the rewards.
+When all rewards have been distributed, the sysvar will be deleted.

 - Address: `SysvarEpochReward51111111111111111111111111`
 - Layout: